 Head to New South Wales's north coast and unearth the beauty of Ballina, the small coastal city bordering the Pacific Ocean.
 Stay in a scenic Ballina holiday rental overlooking the rolling hills of the hinterland, and be sure to snap a photo next to the city's iconic 12-meter giant prawn, one of Australia's biggest sights.

 Choose the perfect holiday letting

-Rent a holiday home, apartment or cottage in Ballina from just $106 per night
+Rent a holiday home, apartment or cottage Ballina Shire Council from just $114 per night

 Finding a property with a pool shouldn't be too difficult in Ballina Shire Council.
-Many of the properties provide one.
+More than half of the properties provide one.
 Interestingly, our data shows that more motel provide pools than hotel rooms.
-In addition, they're able to welcome 3 holidaymakers, on average, while hotel rooms with pools can accommodate an average of 4 guests.
-In Ballina Shire Council, nearly half of the holiday rentals with a pool are situated near the water.
+In addition, they're able to welcome 5 holidaymakers, on average, while hotel rooms with pools can accommodate an average of 5 guests.
+In Ballina Shire Council, many of the holiday rentals with a pool are situated near the water.

 Where to eat on your holiday in Ballina

 Enjoy a fresh seasonal meal with friends and family at Eltham Valley Pantry.
 This intimate restaurant with indoor and outdoor seating offers a broad range of breakfast and lunch menu options as well as fresh bakery products cooked on site.
 Eltham also serves vegetarian, vegan, and gluten-free options.